- Resources to Help Keep Your Pet

 - Print Resources –San Diego Humane Society has a resource library of articles addressing a wide range of behavior issues.
 Educational Resources

 - Contact a Trainer – To get help from a trainer with dog behavior issues and concerns, call (619) 299-7012, ext.
 2398 or, visit Behavior Helpline: Contact our Behavior Team and submit your question.
+Our goal is to respond within 7 days, but responses may take up to 2 weeks.
+Thank you for your patience!

 While it would be ideal if funding for pet care was as limitless as your love for your pet, we all know that is not always the case.
 Falling on hard times can mean having to face difficult decisions.
 Thankfully, there are some resources that may be useful in helping you keep your pet through the hard times.